FleetOnRails/fleet-api/public/doc/api/oauth.md

 All authentication for this API is handled through OAuth 2.0 with the doorkeeper gem.
 This means for every API request a user has to submit an `access_token` in the params, this will be used to authenticate the user on the system.
 For security OAuth access-tokens have an expiration time.
-The lenght of this expiration time is currently set at 30 minutes.
+The length of this expiration time is currently set at 30 minutes.

 ### HTTPS
 OAuth relies on a secure connection to protect parameters from attacks.
 However for our development